 And trust we'll see our loved ones again.

-Words bring comfort especially when they use specific language to capture a unique relationship.
+Words bring comfort especially when they use specific language to capture a unique relationship with these poems for bereaved people.

 Marriage Is Forever

-This poem relays the lasting bond of a husband and wife and explores the feeling of grieving a spouse.
+This condolence poem for a deceased husband or wife relays the lasting bond of a husband and wife and explores the feeling of grieving a spouse.

 I take you